shivamtrip/assistive-robot/README.md

 **Important Links:** [Project YouTube](https://www.youtube.com/@AuxilioRobotics), [Project Website](https://mrsdprojects.ri.cmu.edu/2023teamf), [Project Github](https://github.com/Auxilio-Robotics/alfred-deployed)

 ## Implementation
 The user provides a voice command to Alfred (Stretch RE1 robot) for fetching an object.
-Alfred understands this command, plans and navigates to the object's approximate location in the environment, scans for the object, detects the object, identifies grasp points, picks up the object and finally returns back to the user with the desired object.
+Alfred understands this command, plans and navigates to the object's approximate location in the environment, detects and grasps the object and finally returns back to the user with the desired object.

 - For HRI, we are using Google Cloud Speech-to-Text API and the ChatGPT API.
 - For Navigation, we are using ROS Movebase, STVL for 3D Obstacle Avoidance, GMapping for 2D Lidar SLAM, AMCL for 2D Localization, A* for global planning and DWA for local planning.